Effects of the entropy source on Monte Carlo simulations: Introduction

 Although a variety of random number sources exists nowadays, the quality measurements of their outputs are surprisingly limited.
 The Dieharder suite is a commonly used test suite to verify whether a RNG provides sufficiently random bit sequences \cite{Diehard, Dieharder}.
 The usefulness of this test suite in the context of Monte Carlo simulations is debatable and attempts have been made in the past to investigate potential performance advantages of QRNGs with, e.g., the Ising model \cite{IsingRNG, Ghersi2017}.
 Results of these investigations are generally limited to a qualitative statement and, to the authors' best knowledge, do not include proper validation.

+Even though reference examples, where benefits of QRNGs in MC simulations have been demonstrated, exist\cite{CirauquiQRNGPRNG2024, Ghersi2017}, one might argue that benchmarking against PRNGs exhibiting periods shorter than the period of the ’minimum standard’ adopted in C++ \cite{ParkMillerMinStandard} overemphasises the benefits of QRNGs.
+In principle, as has been demonstrated by Cirauqui et al. in \cite{CirauquiQRNGPRNG2024}, problems sensitive to correlations are suitable for an analysis of RNG quality.
+In the case delineated therein, the observables are computed from spins which, in turn, are directly dependent on the sequence of random numbers provided and thus an effective proxy measure for correlations within the RN sequence.

+In this paper, we show that a QRNG will yield a better approximation than an industry-standard PRNG for a much simpler and cheaper (pertaining to the run time) model.

-In the following, we introduce models used to investigate the suitability of various random number sources for Monte Carlo applications and solutions to stochastic differential equations as well as the tests used to ascertain the significance of the observations.
+In the following, we introduce models used to investigate the suitability of various random number sources for Monte Carlo applications as well as the tests used to ascertain the significance of the observations.